Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 we hope in time you will see the value of using Job Chats directly in the Talent Catalog.

-# Employers and Destination Partners
+# Employers and Other Destination Partners

 Destination partners, including employers such as Iress, can communicate about jobs and candidate cases with other interested parties, such as source partners and candidates, directly from the